piczmar/MongoDB4JavaDev/exam/q2/readme.txt

 Final: Question 2
 Please use the Enron dataset you imported for the previous problem.
 For this question you will use the aggregation framework to figure out pairs of people that tend to communicate a lot.

-To do this, you will need to unwind the To list for each message.
+Turns out that the top channel is veronica.espinoza@enron.com to recipients@enron.com, with 2181 messages.
+But that is not very interesting, so your task is to figure out the second most popular pair of sender and recipient and indicate it below.

-This problem is a little tricky because a recipient may appear more than once in the To list for a message.
-You will need to fix that in a stage of the aggregation before doing your grouping and counting of (sender, recipient) pairs.
+Update: a few people have pointed out that a recipient sometimes appears more than once in the To header of a message.
+For our purposes, you can double count when that occurs.
+I did not consider it when designing the problem.

-Which pair of people have the greatest number of messages in the dataset?

-susan.mara@enron.com to alan.comnes@enron.com
+A. susan.mara@enron.com to jeff.dasovich@enron.com

-evelyn.metoyer@enron.com to kate.symes@enron.com

-susan.mara@enron.com to james.steffes@enron.com
+B. susan.mara@enron.com to richard.shapiro@enron.com

-soblander@carrfut.com to soblander@carrfut.com
+C. soblander@carrfut.com to soblander@carrfut.com

-susan.mara@enron.com to richard.shapiro@enron.com

-susan.mara@enron.com to jeff.dasovich@enron.com
+D .susan.mara@enron.com to james.steffes@enron.com